A scientific legacy in Systemic Cell Biology

 In memory of Prof. P.I.H.
 Bastiaens (1963 - 2025)

-With deep empathy, the Max Planck Institut of Molecular Physiology honors the scientific achievements of Philippe after establishing department II (Systemic Cell Biology).
-Embracing different scientific disciplines to bring fluorescent light to the biochemical protein-activity of cellular signaling networks until his sudden passing on May 15th 2025 at the age of 62.
+With deep empathy, the Max Planck Institute of Molecular Physiology honors the scientific achievements of Philippe both before and after establishing department II (Systemic Cell Biology).
+He embraced different scientific disciplines to bring fluorescent light to the biochemical protein-activity of cellular signaling networks until his sudden passing on May 15th 2025 at the age of 62.
 We offer our sympathies to his family and everyone whose life was touched.

 Programme